 Craig is a criminal defence specialist whose expertise includes extradition, asset forfeiture and confiscation proceedings.
+He also has experience in civil proceedings.

 He has appeared in a seminal case before the European Court of Human Rights, conducted leave proceedings before the UK Supreme Court and is regularly instructed in serious and complex criminal cases before the Court of Appeal and at trial.